Watch now: Emails show frustration over COVID vaccines coming to Central Illinois

 Illinois Department of Public Health spokeswoman Melaney Arnold in a statement said the department is taking steps.

-State officials have previously said they are working in unprecedented times to find a limit supply of vaccines.
+State officials have previously said they are working in unprecedented times to find a limited supply of vaccines.
 Gov. J.B.
-Pritzker has criticized the Trump administration for not taking additional steps to increase vaccine production.
+Pritzker had criticized the Trump administration for not taking additional steps to increase vaccine production.

 Projections for DeWitt and Piatt counties estimate shipments of 300 doses this week, 500 doses the week of March 8 and 600 doses the week of March 15 — all marked by the state as first-dose shipments, leaving thousands of people who were expecting their second dose appointments stranded.